-Returns Return the VariableInfo object for the requested variable if found, returns None if not
+Returns Return the VariableInfo object for the requested variable if found, returns None if not get_table(table) Search and return the table info. get_variable(table_name, short_name[, derived]) Search and return the variable info.

 Class to read CMIP5-like data request.